aiarena/SC2AutoObserver/README.md

 ```

 An example of an command line program that uses the Sc2AutoObserver and plays a replay can be found in the examples directory.

+### How to use the observer:
+To build this example the paths of the libs and includes of the sc2api have to be set.
+After building the executable make the following call in the command console:
+`Observer.exe --Path "<Path to a single SC2 replay or directory with replay files>" --Speed <Replay speed>`